-The Case For Centrism In the Trump Era Is Hilariously Weak
+The Case for Centrism in the Trump Era Is Hilariously Weak

 The Democratic National Convention featured about as many tributes to police and the military as it did poll-tested platitudes.
 It’s certainly possible that Trump enjoyed an advantage with voters who care deeply about “respect” for cops and the military.
 But that advantage must have been rooted in his “style” of displaying such respect (which, lets remember, included mocking American prisoners of war).

-Exit polls showed that 2016 voters prefered Hillary Clinton on foreign policy issues by an 11-point margin, so Trump’s “aggressive position against our enemies” wasn’t one of his strengths.
+Exit polls showed that 2016 voters prefered Hillary Clinton on foreign-policy issues by an 11-point margin, so Trump’s “aggressive position against our enemies” wasn’t one of his strengths.
 And we’ve already discussed the unpopularity of his vision for “tax and health-care reform,” but just to underscore the point: In a recent analysis of VOTER survey (Views of the Electorate Research Survey) data, political scientist Lee Drutman found that 73.5 percent of the 2016 electorate espoused broadly left-of-center views on economic policy.

 Nevertheless, Penn looks over his assemblage of demonstrable falsities and specious half-truths and concludes, “if the Democrats do cut some more deals with Trump, those deals will boost the Democrats to a major 2018 victory.”

-Democrats have spent the past 10 months obstructing Trump’s agenda on nearly every front – and the party currently leads the GOP in the generic congressional ballot by over 10 percentage points.
+Democrats have spent the past ten months obstructing Trump’s agenda on nearly every front — and the party currently leads the GOP in the generic congressional ballot by over 10 percentage points.

 Penn does make one worthwhile point in his column: Trump tends to do much better in polls that screen for likely voters, than in ones that survey the entire adult population.
 This represents a strong argument for Democrats to allocate a greater portion of their resources into voter registration drives and community organizing.
 But the consummate centrist declines to make it.

 Mark Penn will not be advising the 2020 Democratic nominee.
-Ever since he oversaw Hillary Clinton’s ugly failure of a 2008 campaign, his name’s been a punchline in most center-left circles.
+Ever since he oversaw Hillary Clinton’s ugly failure of a 2008 campaign, his name’s been a punch line in most center-left circles.
 But while Penn may be irrelevant, his worldview isn’t entirely.
-In the House, there are 18 “Blue Dog Democrats” – a faction of centrist lawmakers who derive their name from the sentiment that liberal ideologues have “choked them blue.”
-The socially liberal, fiscal centrists of the New Democrat Coalition lay claim to 61 seats.
-Many of these Democrats have done their darndest to find common ground with Trump on corporate tax cuts, despite the manifest unpopularity of that policy.
+In the House, there are 18 “Blue Dog Democrats” — a faction of centrist lawmakers who derive their name from the sentiment that liberal ideologues have “choked them blue.”
+And the socially liberal, fiscal centrists of the New Democrat Coalition lay claim to 61 seats.
+Many of these Democrats have done their darnedest to find common ground with Trump on corporate tax cuts, despite the manifest unpopularity of that policy.

 Few if any of these lawmakers — or the consultants who advise them — are as deluded about the current state of American politics as Penn’s column is.
 But in their rhetoric and voting behavior, a good number of them affirm the consummate centrist’s fundamental premises: That Democrats are out of power because they alienated “moderates,” and thus, the party would benefit from moving its policies in the direction of the GOP’s.